lucasmsa/nameko-devex-solution/README.md

 ## ⚙️ How to run

-- Informations about how to run the project locally, as well as unit, smoke and performance tests and performance tests are inside the `README-DevEnv.md`
+- Informations about how to run the project locally, as well as unit, smoke and performance tests are inside the `README-DevEnv.md`

 ## ✏️ Implemented Tasks